FelixHerrmann/swift-package-list/README.md

 6. right-click on the targets-folder in the sidebar and select *Add Files to "\<project-name\>"*
 7. select `package-list.json` in the Finder-window

-The `package-list.json`-file will be updated now on every build and can be opened from the bundle in your app.
+The package-list file will be updated now on every build and can be opened from the bundle in your app.
-You can do that manually or use the package for that (as follows).
+You can do that manually or use the [Swift Package](## Swift Package) for that.

 #### Xcode Workspace (CocoaPods)